bkwapong/Music-Store/README.md

 # Music-Store
-A web aapplicaction for a music store written in Java with MVC architecture
+A web application for a music store written in Java with MVC architecture